devaliere/userfrosting-sprinkle-filemanagment/README.md

 ### Installation

-Copy the sprinkles in your sprinkles folder (normally app/sprinkles).
+Copy the sprinkles in your sprinkles folder (normally app/sprinkles) or Use git to clone the sprinkles repo into a new folder.

 Add the "fileManager" line in your sprinkles.json.

 To add the Filemanager on the menu, don't hesitate to add this code in your first sprinkles templates/navigation/sidebar-menu.html.twig